justinParton/GBFIC/README.md

 <dl>
    <dt>Setup</dt>
    <dd>1.
 Eclipse Compiling: Export the eclipse project as a runnable jar from <strong>File > Export</strong> then choose <strong>Java > Runnable Jar</strong>.<br />
        2. Run the program from its saved location.
 The configuration panel will be selected.
-The Token and Keys are required which can be found here: https://developer.vimeo.com/apps<br/>
+The Token Keys required can be found here: https://developer.vimeo.com/apps<br/>
        3. Fill in the archive location (drag and droppable)<br />
        4. Fill in the default location if automated(drag and droppable)<br />
        5. Save the Configuration, Close and Re-open the application for changes to take effect<br />